vikpe/qw-streambot/README.md

 ## Description

-An evaluation loop is run every 10 seconds to make sure that the client is connected to the "best" server available (auto mode enabled) unless commanded to join a specific server (auto mode disabled).
+An evaluation is run every 10 seconds to make sure that the client is connected to the "best" server available (auto mode enabled) unless commanded to join a specific server (auto mode disabled).

 **Example**: visit [twitch.tv/vikpe](https://www.twitch.tv/vikpe) to see it in action.